bluntspoon/bluntspoon.github.io/about.md

 title: About Me
 permalink: /about/
 ---

-- 🙂 I am Andrew Bevan.🔴🔵🟡🟢
+- 🙂 I am Andrew Bevan. 🔴🔵🟡🟢
 - 🔭 I’m a Full Stack Developer working few large projects using the DotNet Stack.
 - 🌱 I’m learning more about Azure.
 - 🤔 I’m looking for help with furthering my skills as an Architect.
 - 💬 I’m on Twitter https://twitter.com/bluntspoon
-- 📫 How to reach me: <see email address in footer>
+- 📫 How to reach me: [Email Me](mailto:bluntspoon@gmail.com)
 - 😄 Pronouns: he/him/his
 - ⚡ Fact: I enjoy spending time with my family.